infinitered/cr-2024-intermediate-workshop-lessons/01-blending-in.md

 4. Larger Text
 5. Drag slider all the way to the larger letter `A`

-Android emulator:

-1. TODO

-Android device:
+Android:

-1. TODO
+1. Settings app
+2. Display (or Display Size and Text)
+3. Font Size
+4. Drag slider to the largest setting

 ### Observe the Sign In screen

+Notice how we now have to scroll for the sign in button.
+It's not the worst thing, but it's an example of how to proceed may not be apparent to the user.

-TODO flesh out text: Notice how we now have to scroll for the button, etc. We know that the heading and subheading are already large from our style implementation.
-We can choose to not scale the font on these text components so that the screen has a better UX.
+We know that the heading and subheading are already large from our style implementation.
+We can choose to not scale the font on these text components so the screen has a better UX.

-`src/app/log-in.tsx`
+`src/app/sign-in.tsx`

 ```
 <Text testID="login-heading" tx="loginScreen.signIn" preset="heading" style={$signIn} />